 The ByWard Market itself – now one of the oldest farmers’ markets in Canada – was established in 1826 by Lieutenant-Colonel John By, Builder of the Rideau Canal.
 The area was created as a commercial sector to support the builders of the Rideau Canal.
 Soon, stores, taverns, hotels, residential and industrial buildings sprang up, and Rideau Canal labourers of mostly French-Canadian and Irish origin settled in.
 As the area evolved, so did the architectural styles.
 Many of the original buildings still house a melting pot of businesses and cultures – all of which contribute to the area’s eclectic charm.

-The ByWard Market Square is home to indoor food vendors and unique shops, as well as a year-round outdoor market brimming with artists’ handcrafted goods, seasonal fresh farmers’ produce and flowers.
+The ByWard Market Square is home to indoor food vendors and unique shops, as well as a market that runs 7 days a week from May to October brimming with artists’ handcrafted goods, seasonal fresh farmers’ produce and flowers.
 Once inside the main part of the building, look up to see the large papier mâché sculpture hanging from the ceiling.
 Created in 1978, the impressive piece called McClintock’s Dream depicts colourful market vendors from times past in an enormous cloud.

 Whatever culinary experience you’re craving, you’ll find it in the ByWard Market area.
 Gourmet dining at Restaurant e18hteen; high end dining in a casual atmosphere at Play Food & Wine; Middle-Eastern flavours at Fairouz Café; affordable international eats in the ByWard Market Square; 24 hour diner fare at Zak’s diner.
 And no one can resist a sweet or savoury BeaverTail pastry at its original location.